 One other thing I wanted to mention was the spa area that sits out near the Riviera pool.
-These are always enjoyable, especially when temperatures are a little cooler.
+These are always enjoyable, especially when temperatures are a bit cooler.

 I’m not for sure what you would call this design, but I really like it.

 The Disney Skyliner can be seen in the distance from either pool.

 Primo Piatto, the resort’s quick service, and Bar Riva sit on the resort’s exterior corner, only steps away from both pools.
 Better yet, you can use Disney mobile ordering from the pool and walk over to pick up your meal when it’s ready.